baasbox/docs/source/index.md

 2. Delete the plugin
 3. Refresh the plugin list
 4. Save the plugin
-5. Activate/deactivate plugin
+5. Activate/deactivate the plugin
 6. Show/Hide the plugin local storage
-7. Edit the plugin (you can enter in edit mode just starting typing)
+7. Edit the plugin (you can enter edit mode just by starting to type)
-8. Enable/Disable Plugin Log
+8. Enable/Disable the Plugin Log

 For further information please check the [wiki] (https://github.com/baasbox/baasbox/wiki/PluginApi)